Classes¶

 the coordinate reference system (which itself is an object of class

-, which is defined in package sp
+CRS, which is defined in package sp) and the spatial extent,

-which is an object of class Extent
+which is an object of class Extent.

-has four slots: xmin, xmax, ymin, and
+An object of class Extent has four slots: xmin, xmax, ymin, and

 ymax.
 These represent the minimum and maximum x and y coordinates of the